 - The application is filed after the 120-day legal window

-While you do not have to submit to the insurance company’s medical examination, under Pennsylvania law, you are required to choose from a list of doctors approved by your employer for your first 90 days of medical treatment in order to receive your workers’ compensation benefits.
-Your employer must provide at least six options, and it cannot direct you to any healthcare provider.
-If you are not provided with a list, then you can see your own doctor, but you want to be certain that this is okay since seeing your own doctor “inappropriately” could negatively impact your workers’ compensation claim.
+While you don’t have to submit to an insurance company’s requested medical exam, Pennsylvania law does require you to choose from your employer’s approved list of doctors for the first 90 days of treatment to receive benefits.
+Your employer must provide at least six approved providers and cannot force you to see a specific one.
+If no list is given, you may choose your own doctor, but be cautious because seeing an unapproved provider could negatively affect your claim.
 Make sure to contact a workers’ compensation lawyer beforehand.

-Q: How Long Does it Take to Receive Workers’ Compensation Benefits in Pennsylvania?
+How Long Do Workers’ Compensation Benefits Take in Philadelphia, PA?

-If your employer and its insurance company handle your claim appropriately, you should begin receiving your workers’ compensation benefits in about three weeks.
-However, if your claim gets denied, you could be facing months of delays and appeals.
+Assuming your employer and its policy provider handle your claim appropriately, you should begin receiving your workers’ compensation benefits in about three weeks.
+However, you could face months of delays and appeals if your claim gets denied.

-A: Do not delay reporting your workplace injury.
-Immediately report your accident to your supervisor and ask them to fill out an incident report.
+Do not delay reporting your injury.
+Immediately report your accident to your supervisor and ask them to complete an incident report.
 In Pennsylvania, you must notify your supervisor at your place of employment within 120 days from the date of injury.
 If you do not, it can result in denial of your claim.
 Even if your injury seems minor, there’s no harm in reporting it just in case you start to feel more pain as time goes on.

-Q: How Can a Philadelphia Workers’ Compensation Attorney Help?
+How Does a Workers’ Compensation Attorney Help With Your Comp Claim?

-An experienced and winning workers comp lawyer can guide you through the complicated and nuanced claims process, including fighting a denial should you receive one.
-But most importantly, he or she can also help injured workers receive additional compensation beyond what’s on paper.
+An experienced and winning workers’ comp lawyer can guide you through the complicated and nuanced claims process, including fighting a denial should you receive one.
+But most importantly, they can also help injured employees receive additional compensation beyond what’s on paper.
 Many workers’ comp benefits do not cover pain and suffering and other non-economic losses associated with severe injuries, and they only pay a portion of lost wages.
-A lawyer will fight to ensure you get everything you deserve.

-Specific ways a lawyer can help after a Philadelphia workplace injury include:
+Specific ways a personal injury lawyer in Philadelphia can help include:

 - Identifying potential third parties who might hold financial responsibility for injuries.

-- Helping injured workers take action when an employer retaliates or threatens to retaliate after filing a workers’ compensation claim.
+- Helping injured workers take action when a company retaliates or threatens to retaliate after filing a workers’ comp claim.

-Schedule a Free Consultation about Your Workers’ Compensation Claim
+Schedule a Free Consultation at Our Workers’ Compensation Law Firm in Philadelphia

-At Munley Law Personal Injury Attorneys, our Philadelphia workers’ compensation lawyers can help you understand your rights, and we will fight to make sure you receive the workers’ compensation benefits you deserve as soon as possible.
-To get started with a free and confidential consultation, please call or request an appointment online today.
+At Munley Law Personal Injury Attorneys, our Philadelphia workers’ compensation lawyers can help you understand your rights, and we will fight to ensure you receive the workers’ compensation benefits as soon as possible.
+To get started with a free and confidential consultation, please call or request an appointment online today with workers’ comp lawyers.

 Munley Law Personal Injury Attorneys